Crested Gecko Myths

 This is a myth that started in the leopard gecko world, but applies to crested geckos just the same.
 This one is actually really interesting, and I was really excited when I figured out what the problem/cause was, and that mealworms are a viable and convenient source of insects.

-I actually played a role in this when I stated that mealworms left in the cage often went unnoticed by the geckos.
+I actually played a role in propagating this myth when I stated that mealworms left in the cage often went unnoticed by the geckos.
 It wasn't until years later that I decided to try putting mealworms in a dish, which I must say works well, but only once the geckos have figured out that mealworms are food.
+I didn't buy into the fact that they couldn't be digested, just that I thought crested geckos wouldn't be attracted to them as a food source.

 "Crested geckos shouldn't be fed mealworms because they have trouble digesting the exoskeleton (or "shell"), and they're not a very good food source anyway."